-The best option to get directly from Penn Station for free is the Purple Route of the Charm City Circulator, which is new for 2010 and takes you down Saint Paul Street.
-You can then get off at the Pratt Street – Inner Harbor stop (located at Pratt Street and Light Street).
-From there, if you turn to your immediate right, you will see this, and if you turn to your immediate left, you will see this.
-To get to the BCC, you will need to turn to your immediate left and cross Light Street so you are on the opposite side of the street.
-You will see a large building with the address of “One East Pratt Street” above the doors and a tall silver building with a red “H” on it in the distance.
+From Pratt & Light St., to get to the BCC, you will need to turn to your immediate left and cross Light Street so you are on the opposite side of the street.
+You will see a large building with the address of "One East Pratt Street" above the doors and a tall silver building with a red "H" on it in the distance.
 Walk up Pratt going against traffic (on the sidewalk of course) for about a block until you get to a busy street with a traffic light.
 This is Charles Street.
 Depending on what time you arrive on Thursday or Friday, you will see a long line.
 This is the BCC (finally!).
 You will just need to cross the street and then look for an Otakon staff member in a black shirt directing the lines to find the end of the pre-reg line or the reg line.
 It could be a long walk looking for the end of the line since they are known to actually wrap around the entire BCC.

 Okay, yeah, officially it's "Baltimore-Washington International Thurgood Marshall Airport."
 Great guy and all that, but it's too much of a mouthful.
-Henceforth, "BWI Airport."
+Henceforth, "BWI".

 Take the MTA Light Rail (see section 4.1 below) from the BWI AIRPORT station directly to the CONVENTION CENTER station.
 Or take the airport shuttle (see section 4.2 below).
 Or take a taxi.
 Note that these options are progressively more expensive and convenient for a single traveler.
 For groups, you might have to use some of those algebra skills you said you'd never need in real life, though the Light Rail remains the cheapest in all cases.

-BWI Airport is a massive, well-equipped airport, complete with lots of food and information options.
+BWI is a massive, well-equipped airport, complete with lots of food and information options.
 Throughout the airport, there are maps.
-If you want a guide, look for a purple-toped brochure titled "Terminal Map and Guide."
-(Please note many of the better food/drink selections are off on concourses past security checkpoints.
+If you want a guide, look for a purple-toped brochure titled "Terminal Map and Guide".
+(Please note — many of the food/drink selections are off on concourses past security checkpoints.
 If you like the looks of that beer or pizza or souvenir, get it right away and do not assume you can come back and get it later!)

 If this is your first time in Maryland, welcome!
 We suggest a stop at the Maryland Information Center, which is located on the ground level (arrivals level) between Baggage Claims 3-6 and 7-9.
 They should be able to provide you with answers to any questions you may have and items such as state highway maps, Baltimore maps, Light Rail timetables, and tourist brochures (especially important if you have people with you with no interest in Otakon, like parents!).